AceHao/week7/README.md

 ## Pentesting Report

-1. (Required) Vulnerability Name or ID
+1. (Required) Vulnerability Name or ID  : WordPress <= 4.2 - Unauthenticated Stored Cross-Site Scripting (XSS)
   - [x] Summary:
 By exploiting a Cross-site scripting vulnerability the attacker can hijack a logged in user’s session.
 This means that the malicious